Custom Drawing User Control Sample

 This sample code is intended to illustrate a concept, and it shows only the code that is relevant to that concept.
 It may not meet the security requirements for a specific environment, and it should not be used exactly as shown.
 We recommend that you add security and error-handling code to make your projects more secure and robust.
 Microsoft provides this sample code "AS IS" with no warranties.

 To run this sample

 This sample demonstrates how to create custom-drawn user controls, use them on a form, have the control respond to events, and define properties for use in the designer.
 The controls that are created are score-keeping controls.
 One is a digital scoreboard which displays a number in a digital format.
 The other is a beaded scoreboard which slides beads back and forth to track a score.
 Both respond to various events and have numerous properties available at design time.

-Custom Drawing Both custom controls in this sample demonstrate how to inherit from theclass and override .
+Custom Drawing Both custom controls in this sample demonstrate how to inherit from the UserControl class and override OnPaint.
 A custom-drawn user control inherits from UserControl.
 The custom drawing occurs by overriding the OnPaint method of the control.
-The OnPaint method provides the argument from which the clip rectangle ( ) and the graphics object ( ) are obtained.
+The OnPaint method provides the PaintEventArgs argument from which the clip rectangle (Rectangle) and the graphics object (Graphics) are obtained.

 Custom Control Events Custom controls can respond to the events that a normal control would respond to.
 This is done by overriding the event handler method in the UserControl class.
-Both custom controls in this sample demonstrate how to respond to various events such asand .
+Both custom controls in this sample demonstrate how to respond to various events such as MouseUp and Click.